adeira/universe/src/sx/README.md

       ```

 5. and finally, we collect the values of the final object and print them as `className`

+### Runtime styles architecture

+Runtime styles are styles that were not rendered by server (are for whatever reason missing or SSR is not enabled).
+Here is how SX deals with this situation:

+1. SX tries to find `<style data-adeira-sx />` (or creates it if it doesn't exist yet) and does "rehydration" where it goes through the existing styles and remembers which ones are already applied.
+2. SX performs runtime injection of the styles while checking whether the styles already exist or not.
+3. The rest is the same.

 ## Prior Art